 - 1/2 tsp. vanilla extract

-- 1/3 cup unsweetened almond milk (adjust to your desired thickness)
+- 1/3 cup unsweetened almond milk or coconut milk (adjust to your desired thickness)

 Topping Ideas